-Remove your blinders by listening to the people around you who supports you.
-Whether you are listening to family members, coaches, mentors or people who have been in your position, hear them.
+Remove your blinders by listening to the people around you who support you.
+Whether you are listening to family members, coaches, mentors or people who have been in your position, actively hear them.
 Stop believing that you are in this alone.
 Stop believing that you do not need help.
 You will be no less of an entrepreneur if you seek the assistance of someone smarter, seasoned or wiser.

 And once you have listened, act.
 Nothing will happen unless you make it happen.s